• START HERE

 • Wǒ xǐhuān hé nǐ zài yīqǐ.

-Common Chinese parenting phrases about daily routine
+Common Chinese phrases about the daily routine

 Sleep